create3000/x_ite/docs/_posts/components/CADGeometry/IndexedQuadSet.md

 ### MFInt32 [in] **set_index** <small>[0,∞)</small>

-Index values provide order in which coordinates are applied.
+*index* values provide order in which coordinates are applied.
 Order starts at index 0, commas are optional between sets.
 Four unique indices are defined for each quadrilateral.

-#### Warning

-- -1 sentinel values are not allowed.

-#### Warning
+#### Warning:

 - -1 sentinel values are not allowed.